-Google’s recent announcement regarding site speed wasn’t a surprise for many in the video SEO community.
-It has been common sense that a website should be fast and efficient, but now Google will be taking website speed into account when ranking websites in Universal Search.
+While Google’s announcement regarding site speed in 2010 wasn’t a surprise for many in the SEO community, it still shocks many website owners.
+Everyone knows a website should be fast and efficient, but did you know that Google rankings consider site speed when ranking websites in Universal Search?
 The faster the site speed, the better the site responds to requests.

-The major factors in Google’s algorithm remain relevancy of content to the query, the number and relevance of in-bound links, reputation, and unique, valuable content.
-These factors still carry more weight in the algorithm than site speed, so the core of your video SEO strategy remains intact.
+The major factors in Google’s algorithm remain the relevancy of content to the query, backlinks, and relevance of inbound links, reputation, and unique, valuable content.
+These factors can often carry more weight in the algorithm than site speed, so the core of your video SEO strategy remains intact.

 Take a look at whether you post or host your VSEO content.
 Are you doing it in a way that best serves your target audience?
 Which option will be faster and more efficient for you?
-Should you embed on your own page, or post it elsewhere?
+Should you embed it on your page, or post it elsewhere?
 Other factors to consider include your host, your publishing platform, the quality of images on your site, plug-ins or flash animations, or any other feature that would slow your initial load time (and ultimately affect your Universal Search ranking.)

 If you do find that your Web site loads slowly, you should work to resolve the problems.
 Here are some points to consider when analyzing your website:

-• Minimize HTTP requests & DNS lookups
+- Minimize HTTP requests & DNS lookups

-• Maximize Parallel Downloads
+- Maximize Parallel Downloads

-• Ensure that your images have dimensions labeled
+- Ensure that your images have dimensions labeled

-• Compress images
+- Compress images